jedevc/fyp-report/report.md

 #### Signature

-With each chunk rooted, we can now easily find what each function signature should be.
+With each chunk rooted, we can now compute each functions signature.
 For each function call between the root of a variable's chunk and the same variable's usage, we need to pass that variable in the function call.

 Intuitively, this works because based on the above rooting stage, we know that each block that requires a variable will have access to it through an ancestor block.
-Then inductively, we can show that a block with direct access to a variable in its scope will pass access to that variable to all its children which it calls.
-Because of this, all descendants of the root block that need access to the variable can get it!
+Then inductively, we can show that a block with direct access to a variable in its scope can pass access to that variable to all its children which it calls.

-Practically, the signatures of function calls can be constructed by iterating through all paths to all variables (after skipping to the root), patching each call to also include the variable name that is needed at a lower level.
+Practically, the signatures of function calls can be constructed by iterating through all paths to all variables from the root, patching each call to include the variable that is needed at a lower level.

 For example, for the variable $e$ above (rooted at $x$), from the path $x
-\rightarrow y \rightarrow z$, we know that calls $x \rightarrow y$ and
+\rightarrow y \rightarrow z$, we know that the calls $x \rightarrow y$ and
 $y \rightarrow z$ must contain $x$ as a parameter.
 Repeating this for all variables and paths, we can create a full picture of all rooted variables and the function signatures: